Stormbound-Games/stormbound-kitty/src/data/Stormbound_guide.md

 ### How to evaluate a card

 To compare cards I often do as follow: I look how much strength it brought to the board and add 2 for a 1-speed unit and 3 for a 2-speed unit, and then I compare it with same-cost cards.
 I also subtract the strength it gives to the enemy or take from my side.
 I try not to compare cards with different costs.
 For example, Level 5 Gifted Recruits is 5+2 for 2 mana, Linked Golems at level 3 is 3(+6) +2 for 3 mana.
 This way, I can make rationalized choices for my deck.
 Of course, you also have to take into consideration all the previous point about synergies and coherence.

-## Economy advice

-### Quests

-Quest are updated daily.
-You can either gain 120 gold or 5 rubies with the hardest one.
-You should always try to complete each quest of course.
-At first, I always tried to have 5 rubies quest.
-However, I find myself not rerolling doable 120 gold quest now.
-The rubies gained with the Season Chest are enough to buy Mythic Books every 2 months and opening Splendid Book is still the best way to improve your collection.

-I do not recommend going for the max gold/day for new players, as it is not as rewarding as it seems; you gain 330 gold a day in 4-6 wins and that is enough IMHO.
-In this game, you do not want to end in a rank where you do not belong.
-It is not impossible to win against higher-level cards, but way harder than playing in your league.

 ## Contact me